nvdai2401/money-lover-server/README.md

-# Typescript with NodeJS server
+# Money lover server

-> This app is the NodeJS server for [HiHa Clothing store](https://github.com/nvdai2401/hiha-store)
+> This app is the NodeJS server for [Money Lover](https://github.com/nvdai2401/money-lover)